com3014-group9/com3014_meowstagram/README.md

 ## Requirements
 The following packages must be configured for your system:
 - `make`
+- `sh`
 - `git`
 - `docker`
 - `docker compose`

-Please consult the relevant documentation for guidance setting these up
+Please consult the relevant documentation for guidance setting these up.
+If you are using Ubuntu, most of these packages should already be installed.

 IMPORTANT: The Makefile is written with docker compose v2 in mind, invoked using `docker compose`.
 If you install docker compose v1, which is invoked using `docker-compose`, the Makefile will not work.